epiben/course_basic_stats/README.md

 # Overview
 Materials for the PhD course "Basic statistics for health research" at University of Copenhagen.
+Note that the data frames don't print very well when you view the HTML files online; if you download the files and open them offline in your web browser, it should be better.

 ### E21 - R intermediate track